 Buying a small car comes with several benefits, especially when you take your budget into consideration:

 Cheaper to buy upfront.
-Half the cars featured on our list have an MSRP of less than $30K.
+Several of the cars featured on our list have an MSRP of less than $30K.

-Less money spent at the pump.
+Cheaper to maintain.
 You’ll save hundreds of dollars a year by opting for a smaller car instead of a gas-guzzling truck or SUV.
+Maintenance costs also tend to be lower, while tires are cheaper too.

 Easier to get financing.If you don’t have a great credit score, you may only get approved for a small car loan amount.
 So if you’re relying on financing to purchase a car, your options might be limited to small cars as opposed to more expensive SUVs or trucks.

 Fewer greenhouse gas emissions.
-You can check your car’s emissions on Natural Resources Canada search tool, but the concept is simple: The smaller your engine, the less carbon dioxide and other greenhouse gasses your car will produce.
-That’s why driving a small car a good choice for your wallet and your environmental conscience.
+You can check your car’s emissions on the Natural Resources Canada search tool, but the concept is simple: The smaller your engine, the less carbon dioxide and other greenhouse gases your car will produce.
+That’s why driving a small car is a good choice for your wallet and your environmental conscience.

 Easier to drive and park.
-If you live in a crowded city or take frequent road trips, a small car—especially a compact car—makes it much easier to navigate and park in cramped spaces.
+If you live in a crowded city, a compact car makes it much easier to navigate and park in cramped spaces.

 How to choose the best small car for you